JoschuaGosda/onlineIDE/report_4.3.md

 #### Tobias Humig

-- responsible for continuous integration & deployment and microservices architecture
+- responsible for continuous integration & deployment
+- helped with the microservices architecture
 - he used his full name to commit or "HobbyProgrammer"

 #### Helena Klause